Teoneag/Splitty_TU-Delft_OOP-Project/README.md

 ### Open Debts

 On the open debts screen within an expense you can see the fastest way to settle your debts.
-Just select your name in the drop down and only debts related to you will be shown.
-If someone owes you money, clicking on their name will show your their email if they have one.
+Just select your name in the drop-down and only debts related to you will be shown.
+If someone owes you money, clicking on their name will show you're their email if they have one.
 If you owe them money, clicking on their name will show you their bank details if they have either a BIC or an IBAN.

 To settle your debts you can click on the add payment button at the bottom of the page and add a payment to whoever you owe money.

 ### Statistics

-Tags can be added to expenses so you can organise expenses by type.
+Tags can be added to expenses, so you can organise expenses by type.
 You will be able to see those tags in the event overview.
 There are three standard tags per event: food, entrance fees, and travel to simplify your life.
 When creating an expense, if you don't find any tags that suit your needs, you can just create a new one.

 Once you have added expenses you will be able to see how much you have spent on each type of expense in the statistics page in a table and in a pie chart.
 There you can also edit the name and colour of the tags you have made as well as delete them.